Vitamin A is a general term that refers

 exercisers are increased above those of sedentary individuals.

-to difficulty determining the carotenoid intake of individuals
+has led to difficulty determining the carotenoid intake of individuals

 in these studies (12).
 In contrast, serum levels of retinol and